-Two specific active ingredients in Rhodiola have been studied for their stress-reduction behavior in your body: rosavin and salidroside.
+Two specific active ingredients in Rhodiola have been studied for their stress-reduction behavior in the body: rosavin and salidroside.

 One proposed mechanism for the profound anti-stress effects of Rhodiola is the inhibition of an enzyme called monoamine oxidase (MAO).

-In a small pilot study, a group of volunteers diagnosed with GAD were given Rhodiola supplementation for 10 weeks and then asked to fill out an assessment called the Hamilton Anxiety Rating Scale (HARS), which evaluates the severity of anxiety symptoms.
+In a small pilot study of Rhodiola rosea, a group of volunteers diagnosed with GAD were given Rhodiola supplementation (Rhodax) for 10 weeks.
+They were then were asked to fill out an assessment called the Hamilton Anxiety Rating Scale (HARS), which evaluates the severity of anxiety symptoms.

-The results showed that the participants treated with Rhodiola had significant decreases in the HARS scale.
-The researchers suggested that they need more studies, but the positive effects they saw could pave the way to more natural treatments of GAD[*].
+The results showed that the participants treated with Rhodiola had significant decreases in the HARS scale, helping to pave the way to more natural treatments of GAD[*].

 Emotional stress can often cause physical fatigue.
-Rhodiola doesn’t just calm anxiety, but also decreases the physical fatigue that comes along with that anxiety[*].
+Rhodiola doesn’t just calm anxiety, but it might also decreases the physical fatigue that comes along with that anxiety[*].

-Depression can show up in a few different forms, ranging from mild to moderate to severe.
+Depression can show up in different forms, ranging from mild to severe.

-Although scientists aren’t sure what the cause of depression is, there seem to be genetic, biological, environmental, and physiological roles that can come into play[*].
+Although scientists aren’t sure what the causes of depression are, there seem to be genetic, biological, environmental, and physiological roles that can come into play[*].

-Whether Rhodiola helps with depression by enhancing your neurotransmitter function, or by modulating stress from your environment or emotions is still unclear.
+Whether Rhodiola helps with moderate depression by enhancing your neurotransmitter function or by modulating stress from your environment or emotions is still unclear.

-However, researchers believe that its antidepressant properties may come from Rhodiola’s ability to interact with your immune system, central nervous system, and neurotransmitters[*].
+However, clinical studies have shown that its antidepressant properties may come from Rhodiola’s ability to interact with your immune system, central nervous system, and neurotransmitters[*].